Home » Full Agenda & Schedule Of Events

 Mental health conditions among older adults are often underdiagnosed and undertreated due to stigma, workforce shortages, and limited integration between behavioral health and aging services.
 At the same time, social isolation and loneliness are increasingly recognized as major contributors to depression, anxiety, and declining health among older adults.

 This panel will examine strategies to reduce stigma and expand access to behavioral health care while addressing social isolation as a key driver of mental health challenges.
-Panelists will discuss approaches such as integrating behavioral health into primary care, expanding geriatric mental health training, strengthening partnerships between healthcare providers and community organizations, and incorporating social connection interventions such as peer support and community engagement programs.
+Panelists will discuss approaches such as integrating behavioral health into primary care, expanding geriatric mental health training, strengthening partnerships between health care providers and community organizations, and incorporating social connection interventions such as peer support and community engagement programs.

 Lunch On Your Own